Pelosi fumes over White House plan to release immigrant detainees in sanctuary cities

 President Trump has repeatedly blasted sanctuary cities, which are areas where local authorities refuse to cooperate with federal immigration agencies.
 The cities are typically run by Democrats.

-The president was also hit this week with questions over the administration’s family separation policy at the border.
+The president was also hit this week with questions over the administration’s past family separation policy at the border.
 Trump said they have no plans to revive the policy, amid renewed speculation about whether the practice could return amid a shake-up in staffing at the Department of Homeland Security including the resignation of Secretary Kirstjen Nielsen.

 Kevin McAleenan, who was serving as CBP commissioner, is replacing her as acting secretary.